mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * **allegro__branch_name** - When you develop and test a new feature it is handy to assign the branch/feature name as a label.
   You will exactly know the cost of the experimentation phase for this feature/branch.
   It is also quite useful during major upgrades, to verify that after change the job is still as cost-effective as before.
-  Deploy the copy of the job aside the current production, and compare the costs using the label.
+  Deploy the copy of the job aside the current production, and compare the costs using this label.

 I also realized very quickly that billing export does not provide any built-in labels for the well-known resources like BigQuery datasets, Pubsub topics or Cloud Storage buckets.
 To mitigate this limitation the following additional labels are defined for the cloud resources used by the data pipelines:

-* **allegro__topic_name** - The name of the Pubsub topic, apply the label to every topic of subscription
+* **allegro__topic_name** - The name of the Pubsub topic, apply the label to every topic and subscription
 * **allegro__dataset_name** - The name of the BigQuery dataset, apply the label to every dataset
 * **allegro__bucket_name** - The name of the Cloud Storage bucket, apply the label to every bucket

-If the data pipelines subscribe or publish to multiple Pubsub topics, produce multiple BigQuery datasets or write to multiple Cloud Storage buckets the billing export will provide detailed costs for every single labeled resource.
+If the data pipelines subscribe or publish to multiple Pubsub topics, produce multiple BigQuery datasets or write to multiple Cloud Storage buckets the billing export will provide detailed costs for every labeled resource.

 ### Overview reports